microsoft/TypeScript-wiki/Dev-Mode-in-Visual-Studio.md

 # Hot swapping

-When the language service's script side is modified in any way (whether or not you are using a custom location for your language service file), it will be reloaded on the fly.
-This means you should see changes instantaneously.
-However, this means that when debugging, your language service threads will be purged.
+When the language service's script side is modified in any way (whether or not you are using a custom location for your language service file), it will be reloaded on the fly for a given thread the next time any of that thread's services are requested.
+However, this means that if debugging, your language service threads will be purged.

 # Debugging the language service in Visual Studio using Visual Studio